substrate-system/hamburger/README.md

 ### HTML only
 You can use the files in this module directly by linking in your HTML.

-First, copy the files to a location accessible to your web server:
+First, copy the files to a location accessible to your web server.
+This package includes minified files.

 #### JS
 ```sh